-You are not allowed to deduct any travel expenses for a trip that is primarily for personal reasons like a vacation in the Caribbean.
-However, you can deduct any expenses you have while at your destination that are directly related to your business.
-For example, if you attend a professional seminar while on vacation you can deduct any registration fees and other costs directly related to your business.
+You can’t deduct travel expenses on a trip that is primarily for personal reasons, like a vacation in the Caribbean.
+However, you can deduct expenses you have while at your destination that are directly related to your business.
+For example, if you attend a professional seminar while on vacation, you can deduct the conference fees.

-If a spouse, dependent, or other individual goes with you on a business trip, you generally cannot deduct his or her travel expenses unless they are an employee or a business associate and meet both of the following criteria:
+What’s more, if a spouse, dependent, or similar individual goes with you on a business trip, you generally cannot deduct his or her travel expenses.
+However, you can deduct their expenses if they are also an employee or a business associate and meet both of the following criteria: